 Requirements for STEO Recipients

-A one-page report detailing the results of the exchange must be submitted to the Laura Swanson AND Tisha King-Heiden by the student no later than three months after completing their exchange.
+A one-page report detailing the results of the exchange must be submitted to Laura Swanson by the student no later than three months after completing their exchange.

-ALL applications must be submitted by email to Laura Swanson AND Tisha King-Heiden (STEO Subcommittee Co-Chair).
-Applications submitted by MAIL or FAX will NOT be accepted.
-The proposal and accompanying materials must arrive by TBD.
+ALL applications must be submitted to Laura Swanson.
+The proposal and accompanying materials must arrive by 21 February 2019.
 Failure to meet the deadline or to follow instructions will invalidate the application.